iemkek/SAP_Conversational_AI_Assignments/README.md

 #### Summary

 A user gives an input to the chatbot.
-If the bot can recognize this input through expressions, it can detect the corresponding intent.
-When an intent is detected, a skill gets executed and the bot can give a response to the user.
+The bot can recognize this input through **expressions**, it can detect the **intent** corresponding to the expression.
+When an intent is detected, a **skill** can get executed and the bot can give a response to the user.

 #### Questions